xivks/ios-security-research-notes/README.md

 Each focus area (PCC, Beta regressions, Lockdown Mode) feeds into structured testing with fuzzing, instrumentation, and static analysis.
 All work follows strict **ethical guidelines** — research is performed responsibly, without data exfiltration, and findings are shared only through responsible disclosure channels.*

+## Ethics & Experimental Trace (example)
+- Example test artifact: `ios-fuzzing-harness/results.log` (contains anonymized harness output and exception classes observed).
+- Tests are performed on local test harnesses and open-source parsers only.
+No Apple proprietary code or customer data is used.
+- All findings will be responsibly disclosed to vendors and Apple as per program rules.

 ## ⚠️ Disclaimer
 These notes are for **educational and research purposes only**.
 No active exploit code or confidential Apple intellectual property is included.